apratheek/PyReactive/README.md

 1
 ```

-**b) onchange** - this, arguably, is one of the coolest piece of code I've ever imagined!
-This method needs to be overridden if you want something exotic to happen whenever the Observe object changes.
+**b) onchange** - This method needs to be overridden if you want something exotic to happen whenever the Observe object changes.
 Every time that the value of the object changes, the **onchange** method is called.
 An e.g.: Let's say that we want to push the updated value via a WebSocket, all that we have to do is override the **onchange** method to push the value via the WebSocket.
 It takes fewer lines than this description.
 Seriously.
 ```python
 class ObserveSocket(Observe):
 	def onchange(self):